onaio/ansible-pgbackrest/README.md

 Requirements
 ------------

-- This role assumes that postgresql server has been set up and configured with archiving configurations enabled on the postgresql hosts.
+- This role assumes that postgresql server has been set up and configured with archiving configurations enabled on the postgresql hosts (pg-host).
 ````conf
 archive_command = 'pgbackrest --stanza=<stanza> archive-push %p'
 archive_mode = on